 The Relaxation Response

 Harvard physician Herbert Benson wrote this bestselling self-help book with the aim of simplifying Transcendental Meditation for the Western world.
 Contained within is an effective approach to relieving stress and managing blood pressure.
-The techniques are also recommended as a form of treatment with those with chronic pain and other physical ailments, without the need for a reliance on medication.
+The techniques are also recommended as a form of treatment with those with chronic pain and other physical ailments, without the need for reliance on medication.

 Muscles: Testing and Function, with Posture and Pain

-Often regarded a classic, this 5th edition provides you with vital knowledge needed to manually test the body’s muscles, as well as evaluate and treat postural conditions.
+Often regarded as a classic, this 5th edition provides you with vital knowledge needed to manually test the body’s muscles, as well as evaluate and treat postural conditions.
 With numerous photos and diagrams to accompany the text, this book is useful for a range of health and fitness professionals, including personal trainers and Pilates instructors.